*This article has been updated since its original publish date.

 Coffee (espresso) in Italy is taken at the bar.
 There are many ways to order a coffee but generally you will hear caffe macchiato (espresso with a stain of steamed milk), caffe lungo (a long pull of espresso), caffe al vetro (espresso served in a glass) and a cappuccino.
 It is hopefully common knowledge by now that a cappuccino is not to be had with meals other than breakfast or after meals.
 Why?
 Because the milk in cappuccino is considered a meal component in itself and putting it on top of savory lunches and dinners disrupts digestion.

-Espresso, from the meaning "quick", is a concentrated extraction of very fine ground coffee beans.
+Espresso, deriving from "quick", is a concentrated extraction of very fine ground coffee beans.
 Usually a mix of 2 species of coffee: arabica and robusta.
 Some coffee shops in Florence make their espresso from 100% arabica while some add 20-50% robusta for added depth and body.
 A curious fact about the robusta species of coffee: it contains a slightly higher amount of caffeine.
 In agriculture, this added feature of elevated caffeine levels acts as a natural pesticide.
 Apparently bugs don't like getting buzzed!
 Apologies for the pun...

 Why quality driven coffee is worth the extra cents